MrLightgun/MiSTerSindenDriver/README.md

 To come hopefully:
-Sega Master System core - just need to add the border SegaCD core - just need to add the border
+Sega Master System core - just need to add the border

+SegaCD core - just need to add the border

-Saturn core - I think this still requires lightgun support to be added plus a border Other cores, maybe some of the computer cores, hopefully a 3DO core would be good
+Saturn core - I think this still requires lightgun support to be added plus a border

-Bugs, currently in testing I am having to run this after every reboot for lightgun driver to run:

-export LD_LIBRARY_PATH+=$LD_LIBRARY_PATH:/media/fat/Lightgun
-This is solved by adding

-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/media/fat/Lightgun to the end of /etc/profile

-but this doesn't solve the scripts issue below.

-Currently scripts are not working, you need to launch with the console and even if they were when running the scripts in the MiSTer menu, you have to press a button on a KB to exit.
+Other cores, maybe some of the computer cores, hopefully a future 3DO core would be good

 This project to add Sinden Lightgun support owes a huge debt of gratitude to Nolan Nicholson who assisted with the development and setup and Wiggy from the Sinden Lightgun Discord who help push to make it happen and assisted with the scripts and testing.